Rojas gets key hit as Marlins beat deGrom, Mets 5-3

 Marlins: 1B Jesus Aguilar (back) did not travel with the team for the makeup game.
 He has missed the last four games.

 Mets: INF/OF J.D.
-Davis (left hip) didn't play after exiting the second game of Sunday's doubleheader against the Yankees in the seventh inning.
+Davis (left hip) didn’t play after exiting the second game of Sunday’s doubleheader against the Yankees in the seventh inning.
 Manager Luis Rojas said Davis was still feeling the effects of being hit in the hip by an Aroldis Chapman fastball on Saturday. ...
-LHP Steven Matz (shoulder) and RHP Dellin Betances (lat) were expected to see team doctors Monday.
+LHP Steven Matz (shoulder) and RHP Dellin Betances (lat) each saw team doctors Monday.
+General manager Brodie Van Wagenen said he hoped both could return when first eligible to come off the IL or shortly thereafter.

 UP NEXT